Skip to main content

 In women, particularly during the perimenopausal and postmenopausal phases, estrogen therapy can have a multifaceted relationship with the kidneys.
 Endogenous estrogen is generally considered to have protective effects on the renal system.
 The introduction of exogenous hormones through hormonal therapy requires careful monitoring, as the effects can vary.

-Some research suggests that HRT can be beneficial for in postmenopausal women, showing improvements in GFR and a lower prevalence of markers of kidney disease.
+Some research suggests that HRT can be beneficial for renal function in postmenopausal women, showing improvements in GFR and a lower prevalence of markers of kidney disease.
 However, other studies, particularly those involving long-term estrogen use in animal models, indicate a potential for increased kidney damage over extended periods.

 This underscores the importance of a personalized approach.
 Regular monitoring of blood pressure, eGFR, and urinary albumin is essential to ensure the therapy is providing benefits without imposing undue strain on the renal system.